 In this case, regulators determined that Kestra Investment Services brokers were selling expensive L share variable annuities to many customers for whom such an investment was wholly inappropriate.
 As a result of that misconduct, the firm was publicly censured and ordered to pay $475,000 in financial penalties.

-We can help.
 At Sonn Law Group, we have extensive experience handling all types of investment fraud claims.
-If you lost money investing with Kestra Investment Services, please call us today at 844-689-5754 or email us through our website to set up a free review of your claim.
+Please call us today at 844-689-5754 or email us through our website to set up a free review of your claim.
 We have an office in Houston, and serve wronged investors in Texas, Florida and throughout the United States.